-This product and its manuals may require an Export License or approval by the government of the product country of origin for re-export from your country.
+This product and its manuals may require an Export License/ Approval by the Government of the product's country of origin for re-export from your country.

-Before you export this product or any of its manuals, please contact Anritsu Company to confirm whether or not these items are export-controlled.
+Before re-exporting the product or manuals, please contact us to confirm whether they are export-controlled items or not.

-When disposing of export-controlled items, the products and manuals need to be broken or shredded to such a degree that they cannot be unlawfully used for military purposes.
+When you dispose of export-controlled items, the products/ manuals need to be broken/shredded so as not to be unlawfully used for military purpose.